-How simple it would be in the summer just to don a t-shirt, a pair of shorts and feel the breeze as you ride your motorcycle along country roads.
+How simple it would be in the summer just to don a t-shirt and a pair of shorts and feel the breeze as you ride your motorbike along country roads.

 Perhaps the motorcycle rider is more vigilant and in tune than an average car driver, but we can’t always avoid the consequences of other people’s shortcomings on the road.

 Motorcycle jeans provide the protection and peace of mind you’ll need on the road.

 The majority look just like ordinary jeans; there are few telltale signs that beneath the denim veneer lays a mini arsenal of protection.
 Kevlar, mesh liner and 14-ounce thick denim offer vital insurance in vulnerable areas.

 RST Pro Series Ventilator X

 The RST Pro Series Ventilator X Jeans are high-quality all-encompassing motorcycle jeans.

 They more resemble rally pants rather than traditional jeans.

 The level of protection and quality construction is vast and, in my opinion, easily justifies the greater price over other types.